Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Do I need physical presence for citizenship in the Dominican Republic right now?

-Physical presence is typically calculated based on your cumulative time in the Dominican Republic as documented by official migration entry and exit records, rather than strict calendar-year or rolling-year formulas.
+Physical presence in the Dominican Republic is calculated based on your cumulative time in the country as recorded by DGM's entry and exit logs, not on a strict calendar-year or rolling-year formula.

 Can my spouse and kids get citizenship too in the Dominican Republic in 2026?

-Family members generally cannot apply together in a single joint application; the main applicant typically needs to complete their naturalization first, after which spouses and children can apply through their respective pathways.
+Family members in the Dominican Republic generally cannot apply together on a single citizenship application; the main applicant typically needs to complete (or at least initiate) their own naturalization process before family members can pursue theirs.

 What are the most common reasons citizenship is denied in the Dominican Republic?

-Two other frequently cited reasons for denial are criminal or judicial record issues (missing or problematic "no antecedentes" certificates) and improperly apostilled, legalized, or translated documents that do not meet MIP's strict requirements.
+Two other frequently cited reasons for denial in the Dominican Republic are criminal or judicial record issues (MIP requires clean "no antecedentes" certificates from both the Dominican Republic and your home country) and improperly apostilled, legalized, or translated documents, which is a surprisingly common mistake among foreign applicants.